Leader Guide

 Note that the suggested answers are from the New Living Translation.
 If children are using different translations, their answers will vary.

-Allow spelling errors because of the fast pace of the game.
+of the game.
 Do as many verses as time allows.
-Be prepared to help any children with special needs.
-If time permits, after points are scored for each question, read the entire verse and briefly discuss it.
+Be prepared to help any children with special

-1. Romans 3:23N.T.: _____ has sinned and fallen _____.
+1. Romans 3:23—N.T.: _____ has sinned and fallen _____.
 (Everyone, short)

 For everyone has sinned; we all fall short of God’s glorious standard.